marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 Since we know that a CPU core can only execute one task at a time, it's important for engineers to know how to take advantage of this and also avoid the pitfalls.

-Example 1:  If you have a task which may contain poorly written code, it could keep CPU cores busy unnessasarily, causing other tasks to queue up for execution.
+Example 1:  If you have a task which may contain poorly written code, it could keep CPU cores busy unnecessarily, causing other tasks to queue up for execution.
 This can slow the entire system down. </br>

 Example 2: If you have code that may be poorly written, you could end up in situations where you are only utilizing 1 core during task execution.
 This is common when engineers write loops in their programs. </br>
 This means your application is not running optimally and not utilizing all available CPU cores. </br>

-Example 3: Another example of poorly written code where one tasks is awaiting on another task, may end up in whats called a CPU "Deadlock".
+Example 3: Another example of poorly written code where one task is waiting on another task, may end up in what's called a CPU "Deadlock".
 This occurs when all executing tasks are waiting on each other in a circular reference. </br>

 ### Worker threads and tasks

-To solve for some of the above issues, programming, scripting and runtime frameworks allows us to write our code in such a way that we can create whats called "threads", "worker threads", or "tasks". </br>
+To solve some of the above issues, programming, scripting and runtime frameworks allows us to write our code in such a way that we can create what's called "threads", "worker threads", or "tasks". </br>

 Web servers are a good example of this.
 When an HTTP request comes to a web server, the web server can create a "worker thread" to handle that request.
 Then that request gets executed on a CPU core, the web server may issue another "worker thread" to handle other incoming requests. </br>

-This way, a web server can handle mutlitple incoming requests and makes use of all available CPU cores on the system </br>
+This way, a web server can handle multiple incoming requests and makes use of all available CPU cores on the system </br>

-We may call the HTTP request handler of the web server a mutlithreaded application. </br>
+We may call the HTTP request handler of the web server a multithreaded application. </br>
 The web server code for handling each HTTP request may be viewed as "single threaded" code </br>

 We can take a look at two bash scripts that I have written that demonstrates single vs multithreaded code </br>

 #### example: single threaded code

-If we execute `./singlethread-cpu.sh`, we will notice that only one core of CPU is busy at a time. </br>
+If we execute `./singlethread-cpu.sh`, we will notice that only one core of the CPU is busy at a time. </br>
 Now because we execute a loop, each iteration of that loop will run on a different core. </br>
-Bash itself is single threaded, so this script needs to be optimized if we wanted to make use of all available CPU cores. </br>
+Bash itself is single threaded, so this script needs to be optimized if we want to make use of all available CPU cores. </br>

 #### example: multi threaded code

 If we execute `./multithread-cpu.sh`, we will notice all CPU cores get busy. </br>
 This is because in this script, we read the number of available cores with the `nproc` command. </br>
 Then we loop the number of available cores and execute our `simulate_cpu_usage()` function. </br>
-At this point it would technically still be single threaded, because its still a loop and does not create more threads or processes. </br> To get around this we use a special character in bash called `&` at the end of our function. </br>
+At this point it would technically still be single threaded, because it's still a loop and does not create more threads or processes. </br> To get around this we use a special character in bash called `&` at the end of our function. </br>

 In Bash, the `&` character is used to run a command or a script in the background.
 When you append `&` to the end of a command, it tells the shell to execute the command asynchronously, allowing the shell to continue processing subsequent commands without waiting for the background command to complete. </br>

 So if we have 8 CPU cores, our script will spawn 8 instances of our function, and each will run on a different CPU core. </br>

-This means our application a is mutlithreaded application! </br>
+This means our application is a multithreaded application! </br>

 ### CPU Busy vs. System Busy: Understanding the Difference

-Common scenarios where CPU usage interpretations may lead to misdiagnoses include:
+Common scenarios where CPU usage interpretations may lead to misdiagnosis include:

 When CPU overall CPU usage is low, applications or systems can still be slow if there are other bottlenecks </br>